Laura Ambler, D.O.

 Q. With social gatherings being canceled, what should pregnant women do about attending a childbirth education class?

 A. Childbirth education is an important part of preparing for birth.
-However, in-person classes are not available at this time due to social distancing.
+However, in-person classes are not available at this time due to physical distancing.
 The best option is to pursue online options that can help women prepare for birth while minimizing their risk of becoming sick with COVID-19.
 While women are encouraged to take birthing classes, they are optional.
 Many women who have not attended birthing classes have still had successful vaginal births.
 Finally, women will still have prenatal appointments with their providers.
 If they have specific questions, they should speak up, and ask their nurse or provider.

 Q. Are there any other care options during COVID-19?

-A. Mayo Clinic Health System is working to offer more virtual care options so patients do not need to come in to receive routine prenatal care.
+A. Mayo Clinic Health System offers more virtual care options so patients do not need to come in to receive routine prenatal care.
 Virtual care options allow women to maintain social distancing, which helps minimize risk of exposure.
 Ultrasounds will be scheduled as needed.
 Locations in Eau Claire, La Crosse, Mankato and Menomonie also offer the Mayo Clinic OB Nest program.
 This program, which was in place before the COVID-19 pandemic, allows women to have fewer in-person visits.
 Through this innovative program, women are provided a fetal Doppler — the instrument used to listen to baby's heartbeat, and a blood pressure cuff.
 Women can use these tools to monitor their own health and the well-being of their babies.
 Nurses provide care via phone calls and online through Patient Online Services.

 Q. Is the birth experience different during this pandemic?